wircho/Swux/README.md

 ## Step 1: Define your application state

 The *application state* is a structure that should uniquely define the state of your app's UI at any point in time.
-For example, an app that displays a single integer counter have the following state:
+For example, an app that displays a single integer counter could have the following state:

 ```swift
 struct AppState {